Antibiotic Stewardship Honor Roll

 - Highlighted Antibiotic Stewardship Activity:

-Maple Grove Hospital pharmacists follow up on culture results in the emergency care center to assist in optimizing outpatient antimicrobial therapy including helping to facilitate prescribing of oral antiviral therapy for COVID-19. - Collaboration:
+- Pharmacists follow up on culture results in the emergency department to assist in optimizing outpatient antimicrobial therapy.
+Including helping to facilitate prescribing of oral antiviral therapy for COVID-19.

-Maple Grove Hospital shares antibiotic stewardship leadership with North Memorial Health Hospital.
-Together they collaborate across providers, nursing, pharmacy, infection prevention, and leadership to identify shared goals and opportunities alongside unique goals based on site and patient populations served.
-Through this collaboration they develop workflows and clinical tools and share antibiotic use and resistance data in order to compare trends and identify opportunities for improvement.
-The hospitals also combine emergency department susceptibility testing data to create a robust annual antibiogram specific to the emergency setting.
+Maple Grove Hospital shares antibiotic stewardship with North Memorial Health.
+Providers, nursing, pharmacy, infection prevention and leadership at both hospitals identify both shared and unique goals based on site and patient populations served.
+Through this collaboration both hospitals are able to develop workflows and clinical tools that can be utilized in multiple settings.
+Maple Grove Hospital shares antibiotic use and resistance data with each site to compare trends and identify opportunities.
+Maple Grove Hospital also combines ER data to create a more robust antibiogram annually specific to the ER.

 - Physician Leader: Gina Suh, MD